 Please join me at the next Slow Flowers Virtual Meet-Up, this Friday, May 8th at our original time — 9 am Pacific/Noon Eastern.
 Can’t wait to see you there!
 Our special guest will be Rita Jo Shoultz of Alaska Perfect Peonies in Fritz Creek, Alaska, outside Homer.
 Alaska Perfect Peonies is a long-time Slow Flowers member.
 Rita Jo is also the chair of Certified American Grown council and she’s joining us to talk about some of the policymaking and regulatory issues facing domestic floral agriculture.

 Follow this link to join us on May 8th.

 This podcast is brought to you by Slowflowers.com, the free, nationwide online directory to florists, shops, and studios who design with American-grown flowers and to the farms that grow those blooms.
 It’s the conscious choice for buying and sending flowers.

 And thank you to Florists’ Review magazine.
 I’m delighted to serve as Contributing Editor for Slow Flowers Journal, found in the pages of Florists’ Review.
 Read our stories at slowflowersjournal.com.

 Syndicate Sales, an American manufacturer of vases and accessories for the professional florist.
 Look for the American Flag Icon to find Syndicate’s USA-made products and join the Syndicate Stars loyalty program at syndicatesales.com.

 Johnny’s Selected Seeds, an employee-owned company that provides our industry the best flower, herb and vegetable seeds — supplied to farms large and small and even backyard cutting gardens like mine.
-Check them out at johnnysseeds.com.
+Find the full catalog of flower seeds and bulbs at johnnyseeds.com.